-- 3.1 The powers of the Foundation Trust are set out in the 2006 Act, updated in the Health and Social Care Act 2012 and Health and Care Act 2022. - 3.2 The powers of the Foundation Trust shall be exercised by the Board of Directors on behalf of the Foundation Trust. - 3.3 Any of these powers may be delegated to a committee of Directors or to an executive Director. - 3.4 The Trust may enter into arrangements for the carrying out, on such terms as the Trust considers appropriate, of any of its functions jointly with any other person. - 3.5 The Trust may arrange for any of the functions exercisable by the Trust to be exercised by or jointly with any one or more of the following: - 3.5.1 A relevant body; - 3.5.2 A local authority within the meaning of section 2B of the 2006
+- 3.1 The powers of the Foundation Trust are set out in the 2006 Act. - 3.2 The powers of the Foundation Trust shall be exercised by the Board of Directors on behalf of the Foundation Trust. - 3.3 Any of these powers may be delegated to a committee of Directors or to an executive Director.